graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-A notable exception is when a default value are provided.
-They are, in effect,
+A notable exception is when a default value is provided.
+Variables which include
-treated as non-nulls as long as the default value is not {null}.
+a default value may be provided to a non-null argument as long as the default
+value is not {null}.

+Note: The value {null} could still be provided to a variable at runtime, and
+a non-null argument must produce a field error if provided such a variable.

 ```graphql example
 query booleanArgQueryWithDefault($booleanArg: Boolean = true) {